Skip to content

 Step-by-step guide to update Apache Tomcat.

-This document provides a comprehensive guide for manually updating Apache Tomcat on a Windows system, specifically addressing the configuration of Tomcat 9 Core for Innoslate-related web applications.
+This is a guide for manually updating Apache Tomcat on a Windows system, specifically addressing the configuration of Tomcat 9 Core for Innoslate-related web applications.
 It is important to note that testing has only been performed up to Apache Tomcat 9; subsequent versions have not yet been validated for compatibility with Innoslate.

 To proceed, please follow the detailed steps outlined below for downloading, configuring, and updating Tomcat manually.